 Before you get behind the wheel of your car and drive away, you need to make sure it’s taxed.
-As this article will soon make clear, there are myriad reasons as to why taxing a car is mandatory.
+As this article will soon make clear, there are a myriad of reasons as to why taxing a car is mandatory.
 Failing to tax your car could land you with a potential fine, result in your car being clamped, or even seized by authorities.

 When your car tax – also known as Vehicle Excise Duty – is up for renewal, you should get a V11 reminder letter.
 If you haven’t received this or you’ve lost it, then you can use the number in your V5C logbook.
 Alternatively, if you’ve just bought the car and don’t have this logbook yet, then you should have a number on V5C/2 supplement given to you by the previous owner.